RabiaSevvalAydin/RabiaSevvalAydin/README.md

 ### Hi there 👋, I'm Rabia
-- 🎓 I'm currently studying Computer Engineering in Marmara University.
+- 🎓 I'm a computer engineering student at Marmara University.
 - 💻 I primarily worked on projects using Java and Python, but currently I'm trying to learn different technologies.
 - 💬 You can reach me on rabia.s.aydin@gmail.com
 <!--